Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 })
 ```

-It is more manual than Angular 1, but this gives us much more flexibility and we won't have directive name conflicts any more.
+It is more manual than Angular 1, but this gives us much more flexibility and we won't have more directives' name conflicts.

 ## Coding the accordion-group directive in Angular 1